 Module leader: Dr Lance Twyman

 This module aims to introduce you to a range of transferable skills important for successful communication in science, research and in other professional areas.
 You will develop a wider understanding of the context in which research takes place through critical reading and evaluation of a wide range of literature.
 You will be required to read and assimilate, and will produce a critical report of the literature in a specific research area.
 In addition, the course will develop your oral and poster presentation skills.

 The following members of staff usually supervise projects:

 All the skills and knowledge you have developed in the programme will be brought into use when you undertake this extended research project in your preferred area of polymer science under the guidance of a member of academic staff.
-You will join one of our research groups within the department to produce real cutting edge progress in the field.
+You will join one of our polymer-focussed research groups at the University of Sheffield to produce real cutting edge progress in the field.
 You will produce a dissertation and an oral presentation based on your findings towards the end of the summer over which the project is undertaken.